Bites wounds are one of the most common reasons dogs are seen for emergency appointments with their veterinarians.

 Bite wounds are commonly inflicted on the legs or around the head and neck.
 Vital structures in the neck that could be easily injured include major blood vessels, numerous nerves, the esophagus (tube connecting the throat with the stomach), and the trachea (windpipe).
 Wounds on the face can cause severe damage to the eyes, ears, or mouth.
 With bite wounds on the legs, there is a risk that the injury can involve the joints.

-Does my dog need to be seen by the veterinarian after it has been in a fight?
+Does my dog need to be seen by a veterinarian after it has been in a fight?

 What should I look for to determine how quickly my dog needs to see the veterinarian?

 There are certain signs that require immediate emergency treatment.
-These include uncontrollable bleeding (bleeding that cannot be stopped), breathing difficulty, weakness, crying or whining, limping, pale or blue gums, or collapse.
+These include uncontrollable bleeding, breathing difficulty, weakness, crying or whining, limping, pale or blue gums, or collapse.

 Your veterinarian will determine what sort of treatment is necessary, based on the extent of the injuries, your dog's general health, and the location of the wounds.
 The goal of treatment is to reduce the severity of any infection that develops.
-This will be accomplished by cleaning the wounds, removing any dead or severely damaged tissue, and potentially surgically closing the wounds if possible.
+This will be accomplished by cleaning the wounds, removing any dead or severely damaged tissue, and potentially surgically closing the wounds.

 Antibiotics may be prescribed for wounds that have penetrated the skin depending on the location of the wound and the duration between bite time and presentation to your veterinarian.
 For minor injuries, or for wounds that must be left open to heal, your veterinarian may prescribe a topical antibiotic.
-If there is any doubt about skin penetration, your veterinarian may prescribe a broad spectrum antibiotic (such as amoxicillin-clavulanate, or for more complicated cases, enrofloxacin; brand name Baytril®) to lessen the chance that a serious infection will develop.
-The sooner antibiotics are begun after a bite injury the quicker the infection will be brought under control.
-Wounds that are treated within 6 hours of the injury have the best chance of healing without complications.
+If there is any doubt about skin penetration, your veterinarian may prescribe a broad-spectrum antibiotic such as amoxicillin-clavulanate (Clavamox®) or, for more complicated cases, enrofloxacin (Baytril®), to lessen the chance that a serious infection will develop.
+The sooner antibiotics are started after a bite injury the quicker the infection will be brought under control.
+Wounds that are treated within six hours of the injury have the best chance of healing without complications.

 Small puncture wounds will usually be left open so that any infection can drain out.
 Lacerations will be sutured up, and temporary drains may be placed if the damage is extensive, or if there is a chance that fluid will build up in the area.
-Most lacerations will be 'debrided' (any infected or compromised skin tissue will be cut away and the edges of the laceration will be trimmed).
+Most lacerations will be debrided, meaning any infected or severely damaged skin tissue will be cut away and the edges of the laceration will be trimmed.
 In many cases, skin wounds will be enlarged to allow the underlying tissues to be thoroughly examined and cleaned.

-If you have been instructed to clean the wounds, use extreme care since these wounds may be painful and the pet may bite out of pain or fear.
-It is advisable to use a muzzle on your dog, even if he is extremely gentle.
+If you have been instructed to clean the wounds, use extreme care as they may be painful, and your dog may bite you due to pain or fear.
+It is advisable to use a muzzle on your dog, even if he is normally extremely gentle.

 What can I do to prevent bite wounds?

 Do not allow your dog to roam freely, and keep your dog on a tight leash when you are outdoors, especially if you are in a park.
 Dogs that are well-mannered are less likely to fight, so basic obedience training is strongly recommended starting at a young age.
-If you are outdoors with your dog and you see a stray dog that is running free, do not approach it.
+If you are outdoors with your dog and you see a roaming stray dog, do not approach it.
 Even if your dog is gentle and friendly, you have no way of knowing the temperament of the other dog.